 - Malicious Intent

 One thing to keep in mind is the evolution of how we consume information.
 Initially, there was just word of mouth.
 Then, people started printing books.
 From books, we had newspapers and magazines, then we went online.
-Even news online has morphed form articles and blogs, to tweets, memes, and videos.
+Even news online has morphed from articles and blogs, to tweets, memes, and videos.

 What happens when the information we consume is smaller and smaller?
-When an entire book or article is reduced to a 30 second video?
+When an entire book or article is reduced to a 30-second video?

 Obviously, we lose information.
 We lose context, we focus on what the content creator has decided we should know, but does that mean we are getting a complete picture?
 It would be impossible to do so.

 Social media allows us to share and pass along information instantly, and to be validated by our friends, following, and audience.
 That doesn’t always equal truth, but a lot of times, people don’t even care.
-It’s all about the reaction, the emotion, the likes.
+It’s all about the reaction, the emotion, and the likes.

 Truthfulness does not motivate sharing online.
 A study published in Nature tracked thousands of users interacting with false information.
 Only 16% called it accurate.
 But when asked if they would share the headline, 51% said they would.